 Other tips to get the most out of Google Maps:

 Make sure your business information, especially your NAP (name, address, and phone) is accurate and up-to-date.
 If customers have a hard time finding or contacting you, they will give up.
 What’s more, consistent business listings across the web boosts your search engine ranking substantially, because Google can tell you’re company’s legit.

 Enhance your listing with engaging, relevant content like photos, hours of operation, and customer reviews.
 This gives prospective customers more information up-front, increasing the likelihood they visit your site.
 And once they get there, they’re more likely to convert.
 Also, check out the new Google Posts feature for promoting deals and events via your business listing.

-With Google questions and answers app feature you can collect reviews from customers to get your listing in the top 3 of local search results.
-BirdEye makes it easy to automatically get new reviews from your customers so you can bring those ratings up and dominate search results quickly.
+With the Google questions and answers app feature, you can collect reviews from customers to get your listing in the top 3 of local search results.
+Birdeye makes it easy to automatically get new reviews from your customers so you can bring those ratings up and dominate search results quickly.